Patent Application Lawyer

 - Besides helping you file for your patent, a patent lawyer will aid you in making business decisions around your invention, signing of non-disclosure agreements, whether or not a provisional patent is good for you, timing requirements, and the relationship between publicizing your invention and filing your application.

 - The responsibility of enforcing patents is yours.
-A patent attorney will help you find out any potential patent infringement during or after the filing of the application and will aid you in putting a stop on them.
+A patent attorney will help you find out any potential patent infringement during or after the filing of the application and will aid you in putting a stop to them.